RaviK0209/DSA-JAVA-/README.md

 ## ✨ Features

-- **Clean Code**: Solutions are modular, readable, and follow good coding practices.
+- **Clean Code**: Solutions are modular, readable, and follow good coding practice.
 - **Problem Identification**: Problem names are mentioned in the file names for easy recognition.
 - **Platform Diversity**: Includes problems from LeetCode and other platforms.